manevpe/manager-1-2-1-guide/README.md

  - Aim to clarify the big picture value and make sure the person understands the importance of their own tasks.
  - Share good news, achievements and milestones.
  - Talk about team culture - ask how they feel, what they like and don't like about the current team working culture
- - What is the one thing about our working culture that you would like to change
+ - What is the one thing about our working culture that you would like to change?
  - How much your work makes a difference for the team?
  - What is challenging you at the moment?
  - How motivated do you feel?